Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: ADMM algorithm

 The dimension of this optimization problem is given by $L=\mathrm{min}(M,N)$, where $M$ and $N$ are the sizes of $\vec{y}$ and $\vec{x}$, respectively.
 In fact, we can reduce $L$ by introducing a cut of the singular value in analysis, and we mentioned the method of reducing the dimension in Sec.~\ref{subsec:procedure_SpM}. \\

 In the ADMM algorithm, we introduce auxiliary vectors $\vec{z}$ and $\vec{z}^{\prime}$, and consider minimization of the function

 subject to

-where we have used a convention that primed vectors denote quantities represented in the IR basis, $V$ is the matrix obtained by the SVD, and $\Theta$ is the Heaviside step function.
+where we have used a convention that primed vectors denote quantities represented in the IR basis, $V$ is the matrix obtained by the SVD, $\langle V\vec{x}^{\prime}\rangle$ represents the sum of the components of $V\vec{x}^{\prime}$, and $\Theta$ is the Heaviside step function.
 The sum rule is imposed by the Lagrange multiplier $\nu$, and non-negativity is expressed by an infinite potential with $\gamma$.
 The auxiliary vectors $\vec{z}$ and $\vec{z}^{\prime}$ are in charge of the $L_{1}$ regularization and the non-negativity, respectively. \\

 The constraints for the auxiliary vectors, which are given in Eq.~\eqref{eq:z'=x',z=Vx'}, are treated by the augmented Lagrange multiplier method.
 In order to treat the first constraint, $\vec{z}^{\prime}=\vec{x}^{\prime}$, normalized Lagrange multipliers $\vec{u}^{\prime}$ and a parameter $\mu^{\prime}$ are introduced.
 Similarly, in order to treat the second constraint, $\vec{z}=V\vec{x}^{\prime}$, normalized Lagrange multipliers $\vec{u}$ and a parameter $\mu$ are introduced.
 With the introduction of $\vec{u}$, $\vec{u}^{\prime}$, $\mu$ and $\mu^{\prime}$, the loss function actually applied to the ADMM algorithm is expressed as